asdf93074/ez-stream/README.md

-_This project was vibecoded with OpenAI's Codex CLI._
+_This project was vibecoded with OpenAI's Codex CLI + Gemini + 10% manual coding._

 ---

 # EZ-Stream

-A simple torrent streamer with a CLI and GUI.
+A simple torrent streamer with a CLI, GUI (Python), and a web-based GUI (WIP) now too!

 ## Features